 Executive summary

-We used regression modelling to estimate differences in results for groups of students after controlling for other variables.
+As in previous analyses, in addition to presenting the descriptive analysis of the raw differences in results between groups of students, we used regression modelling to estimate differences in results for groups of students after controlling for other variables.
 The variables analysed were:

 - ethnicity